Viavi:be Membership Partnership Agreement – Terms and Conditions

-We believe that a Partnership Agreement should be in the best interests of our members and that the arrangements are clear for all to understand.
+We believe that terms and conditions should be in the best interests of our members and that the arrangements are clear for all to understand.
 It is also important that you know exactly what you can expect from your partnership with us.
 We want you to enjoy Viavi:be, get the most from your experience with us and achieve the results you are looking for.

 - If you have any questions, please ask a member of the team.

-- The terms in this agreement supersede any other terms in any other agreements related to your membership.
+- The terms set out in this agreement supersede any other terms in any other agreements related to your membership.

 2. Starting your agreement

 - Your agreement starts from the start date you complete your induction and are able to use the Centre.
 You cannot use the Centre until you have completed your induction.
 We will ask that you have read the terms and conditions prior to the induction.
 You will be sent the terms and conditions via an email and your consent will be recorded electronically unless we hear from you otherwise.

 - Membership is available to those aged 16 or over.

 - Bookings are not transferable.
 Only you can attend the Centre on your booking and if you choose to cancel your booking you must do so rather than pass your booking onto another person.